Kekule-OXC/R3DUX/README.md

 Installation is identical to an OEM X3 chip, and all connections are fully compatible so can be used plug and play with a previous X3 install.

  Before assembling the board, you must
- * 1) Program the backup chip with a 256k Flashbios....
+ * 1- Program the backup chip with a 256k Flashbios....
- * 2) program the main flash chip with a 2MB Flashbios (8 copies)....
+ * 2- program the main flash chip with a 2MB Flashbios (8 copies)....
- * 3) program the EEPROM
+ * 3- program the EEPROM

-See [Installation.MD] for more details
+ * CPLD programming points are wired to the LCD connector (see images folder) See [Installation.MD] for more details

 ## Licensing